felixonmars/cixl/devlog/faster_fibers.md

 {$s run} clock 1000000 / say

 $ cixl bench5.cx
-1257
+1165
 ```

 One of the reasons often given for avoiding threads is that they are expensive to create.
 Ensuring that fibers start in specified order adds another performance penalty on top.
-Still, unless you're creating thousands of them in tight loops; I doubt this will be a problem in practice.
+Except where creating thousands in tight loops, I doubt this will be a problem in practice.

 [bench6.rb](https://github.com/basic-gongfu/cixl/blob/master/perf/bench6.rb)
 ```
-n = 1000
+n = 10000
 fs = []

 n.times {fs << Fiber.new {Fiber.yield}}